 “Likewise you also, reckon yourselves to be dead indeed to sin, but alive to God in Christ Jesus our Lord.
 Therefore do not let sin reign in your mortal body, that you should obey it in its lusts” (Romans 6:11-12).

 Study more about this in our article “Putting to Death the Old Man: What Does That Mean?”

 Dealing radically with sin

-Jesus’ shocking statement was meant to get our attention.
-It was meant to show how evil sin is!
+Jesus’ shocking statement about plucking out your right eye was meant to get our attention.
+His hyperbole was meant to show how evil sin is!
 Sin causes death—eternal death!
 To make it possible for us to live, Jesus Christ gave His own life!
 He hates sin and loves us that much.

 Talking about plucking out eyes and cutting off hands should impress us with the need to “deal radically with sin” (Zondervan NIV Bible Commentary).